• Skip to primary navigation

 3. Easy!
 It looks like it might be complicated, but seriously all you do is glue crayon bits onto a pumpkin and heat them with a blow dryer.

 4. No-carve!
-I definitely prefer this to pumpkin carving.
+I definitely prefer melting crayon on pumpkins to pumpkin carving.
 No pumpkin junk everywhere, no rotting.
-Basically, more colorful - less gross. lol.
+Basically, more colorful – less gross. lol.

 5. Halloween decoration!
 In the end, you'll have some awesome colorful pumpkins to decorate your house/porch for Halloween.
 If you use a fake pumpkin, you can display it year after year.